liquid-rocketry-illinois/RCP-Host/RCP.md

 a header byte and a class byte like control packets, and the parameter bytes indicate the data about that device.
 The exact format of the data depends on the device.

-If a target has multiple sensors belonging to the same device class (ex. ambient temperature, acceleraction, etc.), and this device class does not support IDs, it is the target's responsibility to determine which is the best data to send to the host.

-Data packets include a 4 byte time stamp immediately following the class byte.
+Data packets also include a 4 byte time stamp immediately following the class byte.
 This timestamp indicates the milliseconds since data logging was started.
 This value **does not indicate absolute time in any way, and is not intended to be used for accurate timekeeping**.
 This time value is only for the host to be able to determine the rough time a data point was produced for data visualization.
 The timestamp bytes are parameter bytes and thus are included in the packet length.

-If a bit is unused, it should be set to zero.

 ### Test State Packet